enspirit/yourbackendisbroken.dev/pages/tuto-steps/step-0/index.md

 This command will create a `yourbackendisbroken` folder in which you will find the code used in this tutorial.

 After running the command, you should be greeted by `webspicy`.
-The tutorial is now running on http://127.0.0.1:8080/, where some API logs are also served.

 ## Clone the github repository